-In February 2020, the Board reviewed the formal assessment of its own work and that of the Audit Committee.
+In February 2022, the Board conducted a formal assessment of its own work and that of the Audit Committee.

 This self-assessment covered matters including gender balance on the Board and the balance of relations between the Chairman and Chief Executive Officer and the Board, both of which were deemed satisfactory.